 For example, an eCommerce store selling pet supplies might want to rank for keywords like “healthy dog food” or “cat scratching post for small spaces.”

 Search engines like Google have historically had an adversarial relationship with search engine optimization agencies.
-Early SEO agencies tried “gaming” the Google algorithm, leading Google to refine its algorithm to become better and better at filtering out attempts to artificially boost ranking and relevance.
+Early SEO agencies tried “gaming” Google’s algorithm.
+Resultingly, Google developed sophisticated ways of identifying and filtering out attempts to artificially boost rank and relevance.

-It certainly has costs early on, but as the site’s authority and relevance gains steam, it becomes easier and easier to maintain, eventually providing exponential returns for the same amount of investment — up to twenty times or more the traffic achievable by paid search engine marketing or “pay-per-click” (PPC) for the same cost.
+SEO costs more initially, but as the site’s authority and relevance gains steam, it becomes easier and easier to maintain, eventually providing exponential returns for the same amount of investment — up to twenty times or more the traffic than paid search engine marketing or “pay-per-click” (PPC) for the same investment.

 Consider — less than 20% of searchers click on paid search results in the US.
 Most searchers know PPC is “buying” your click — buying space at the top of a SERP.
 This behavior shows that search engine users trust SEO algorithms more than paid content to provide the solutions they need.